Inzahanyang/vanilaJS/readme.md

 - View prev and next cards
 - Add new cards to local storage
 - Clear all cards from local storage

+## LyricsSearch App

+Find songs, artists and lyrics using the [lyrics.ovh](https://lyrics.ovh) API

+#### Project Specifications

+- Display UI with song/artist input
+- Fetch songs/artists and put in DOM
+- Add pagination
+- Add get lyrics functionality and display in DOM